aryansingla45/code-interpreter/README.md

     `make run` or `python src/main.py`

-If you want to run all the commands using one then just use 'make install'
+If you want to run all the commands using one then just use `make install`